0xWelt/BibTeX-Formatter/README.md

 - `-o OUTPUT`,`--output OUTPUT`: Choose the output .bib file, default to `out.bib`
 - `-l LOG`,`--log LOG`: Choose the output log file, default to `logs.txt`

+## Features
+- [x] Remove duplicate entries, log what is removed
+- [x] Simplify keys according to citation type (e.g., `@inproceedings -> [author, title, booktitle, pages, year]`)
+- [x] Standardize conference / journal names (e.g., `Advances in Neural Information Processing Systems (NeurIPS)`)

 ## Welcome to PR

-You can make contribution to the project by filling more standard conference citation names in `refactor/brief_to_full`.
+You can make contribution to the project by filling more standard conference / journal names in `refactor/STANDARD_NAMES`.
 Please use pull requests to submit your changes.